Home » Recipes » Soup » Broccoli Cheddar Soup Loaded With Vegetables

 • In a large heavy pot over medium heat, fry the bacon until chewy-crisp.
 Set bacon on a paper towel-lined plate to cool, and then crumble or chop into small pieces.

 • While bacon is frying, place a medium saucepan on another burner.
 Add 3 cups of the chicken broth and bring to a boil over high heat.
-Turn heat down to medium-high.
+Turn the heat down to medium-high.
 Carefully add potatoes and cook for 10 minutes.
 Then add the cauliflower and cook for 5 minutes more.
-When both the potatoes and cauliflower are fork tender, remove saucepan from heat.
+When both the potatoes and cauliflower are fork-tender, remove the saucepan from the heat.
 Let sit for 10 to 15 minutes, to cool just a bit.
-Then transfer to the container of a powerful blender and puree until silky smooth.
+Then, transfer to a powerful blender and puree until silky smooth.
 Pour mixture back into saucepan.
-No need to wash the blender container – you’ll use it one more time yet!
+No need to wash the blender container – you'll use it one more time yet!

 • Remove all but two tablespoons of bacon fat from the large pot, and then add the butter.
 Return the pot to medium heat.
 Once butter is melted, add onion and garlic, stirring occasionally until onion is nicely softened.
 Stir in flour and cook for 3 to 4 minutes, stirring occasionally.
 Then slowly whisk in the half and half until smooth.
 Add the remaining 2 cups of chicken broth and bay leaf, and bring to a simmer.
 Reduce heat to medium-low and cook until slightly thickened.
 This should take 10 minutes or so.